Agoric/dapp-oracle/chainlink-agoric/README.md

 The env var `AG_NETWORK_CONFIG` needs to be set before bringing the services up.
 `./setup` will default to `$PWD/network-config.json`, but you need to set this again if it is unset.

-## Testing end-to-end
+## 4. Start up the UI (testing end-to-end)

-To start the oracle client UI, run:
+Once the setup is done, start the oracle client UI, run:

 ```sh
 # Set up the client UI.